uchqunbek/subNetProxyAnalyzer/README.md

 # subNetProxyAnalyzer
-Checking all subnet IP for internet connection with proxy and without proxy
+For checking all subnet IP adressess to internet connection with proxy and without proxy.
+Work only on Windows and must be run with administrator access.